 Fighting Addiction Yourself is Difficult.
 Let Our Experts Help!

-Signs of OxyContin Addiction
+Signs of Oxycontin Addiction

-Addiction can be hard to spot in the early stages even to this powerful drug.
+Addiction can be hard to spot even in the early stages of this powerful drug.
 Those who take it with the sole purpose of helping their chronic pain may not be aware of their growing tolerance.
-The problem with drugs like OxyContin is that addiction was never the intention because it was not abused.
-It was an unavoidable accident that led to pain treatment which led to addiction.
-It’s an all too common story.
+The problem with drugs like Oxycontin is that addiction was never the intention because it was not abused.
+It was an unavoidable accident that began as pain treatment and led to addiction.
+It’s an all too familiar story.

-The first sign of an OxyContin addiction is tolerance.
+The first sign of Oxycontin addiction is tolerance.
 As your body gets used to the effects of the drug, it will require more of the substance to achieve the same effects.
 If you begin to notice this happening, it’s important that you speak with your primary care physician to determine your course of action.
 You must consider limiting your dose and cutting back to decrease the tolerance.
 If you do try this, however, and fail to stop or cut back, this is a sign of chemical dependency.

-Opioid withdrawal has been compared to the flu which can include nausea, vomiting, diarrhea, and body aches.
+Opioid withdrawal has been compared to the flu, which can include nausea, vomiting, diarrhea, and body aches.
 If you continue to use opioids without seeking treatment, this increases the likelihood of developing an addiction.